Pole Attachment Policy

 - SWEPCO Texas recommends the through-bolt method of construction.
 Loading data and configuration must be supplied and any temporary facilities must be secured to mounting hardware to prevent them from bouncing free of the hardware.

-- All riser cables are to be in conduit and may be required to be installed on stand-off brackets at the Communication Company's expense.
+- All riser cable attachment requests shall be at the sole discretion of SWEPCO Texas.
+If approved, riser cables are to be in conduit and may be required to be installed on stand-off brackets at the Communication Company’s expense.
 Risers should be limited in order to not impede climbing and installed using AEP Standards.

 - Communication Companies shall mark their cables and risers at each pole location with an identifying tag which should include a name and emergency phone number.